davidscholberg/functino/README.md

 # exactly equal to "{executable_path}".
 Functino will replace this with an
 # internally-used temporary file that is meant to be used by the compiler to put the
 # compiled program into.
 File extensions or prefixes must not be added to this option.
+# See src/functino/resources/language_profiles/rust.toml for an example of how to use
+# this option.
 [command]

 # The default command is the command that will be used if there's no specific command